wds4/tapestry-protocol/tips/core-protocol/noGlobalView.md

 ## Synopsis

-No entity is assumed to have a full "bird's eye" view of the entirety of the data regarding any individual community.
+No entity is assumed to have a full "bird's eye" view of the entire community.

+## Discussion

+No one is assumed to be able to see the entire web of trust.
+No one has access to a complete set of data regarding any individual community.